natcap/invest.users-guide/source/coastal_protection.rst

 a. **Tide Information**: please indicate Mean Sea Level as well as Mean High Water at your site.
 We will use tide elevation information to adjust the bathymetry depending on the management action that you have in mind (remember that we require that your input bathy be referenced to MLLW).
 See the previous section on how to fill these cells if you do not have reliable data at your site.

-b. **”Is your backshore a sandy beach (Option 1) or a marsh/mangrove (Option 2) ?”**:  Here you indicate which Option number best represents your site.
+b. **”Is your backshore a sandy beach (Option 1) or a marsh/mangrove (Option 2) ?”**:  Here you indicate which option number best represents your site.
 If it is a sandy beach, you will be required to provide a sediment size value.
 Based on your input, we provide you with possible values of foreshore run distances that can be used to estimate slope (slope=1/Run).
 (See previous section for more information on how to choose a foreshore run value.)

 If you have a muddy substrate (valid for marshes and mangroves), you have to provide sediment dry density as well as erosion constant values.
 However, because this information is quite difficult to obtain without site-specific data, we provide you with default data for those two variables.
 Please bear in mind that although using default data helps you get a sense of the difference in bed scour that your site might experience, it is important to enter accurate data if you want accurate results.